Core File Analysis

 In the samples directory, after typing the following:

 Two things should now be created: core and an hs_err_<pid>.log file.
-In my example I can now type:
+In this example now type:

 Which gives a backtrace that looks like this:

 Not very useful.
-Since I compiled this on my system I could type:
+Since this was compiled this on my system I could type:

-This would cause my library to get loaded along with java and every other supporting library.
+This would cause the library to be loaded along with java and every other supporting library.
 But to simulate not having access to the original Java executable, I will look into the hs_err file to find the shared library load address of libcrash.so and load it manually:

 Since libcrash.so was compiled with the -g option and not stripped, gdb can load the library into memory so bt can show variable names, function names, file names, etc by doing: